The Royal Australian Air Force Museum is located at RAAF Base Point Cook, near Melbourne.

 Learn about the history of Air Force training, advancements in military aircraft, the role of Air Force personnel, women in the Air Force, local and overseas missions, and so much more.

-There is also an exciting collection of retired Air Force aircraft, such as those used for training, reconnaissance, striking, bombing and air and sea rescues.
+There is also an exciting collection of retired Air Force aircraft, such as those used for training, strike, reconnaissance, and air and sea rescues.

-Every Tuesday, Thursday and Sunday at 1pm there are interactive flying displays, where you can see the aircraft in flight and learn all about the process of flying.
+Join us for open days and flying displays, where you can see the aircraft in flight and learn all about the process of flying.
 You may even be treated to a surprise aerobatic display!

 The RAAF Museum relies on the kind service of our volunteers.
 If you have time to spare and would like to volunteer at the RAAF Museum, we'd love to hear from you.